facebookresearch/mmd/README.md

-# MMD: Machine Learning Misprediction Diagnoser
+# MMD: Machine Learning Model Diagnosis and Counterfactual Explanatins for Models of Code

 Machine learning models often mispredict, and it is hard to tell when and why.
+This repository hosts two model diagnosis tools that support understanding the inner working of black-box models.

+## MMD

-We developed a technique, *MMD*, that systematically discovers rules that characterize a subset of the input space of a machine learning model where the model is more likely to mispredict.
+We developed a technique, *MMD* ([rule_inductio](/rule_induction)), that systematically discovers rules that characterize a subset of the input space of a machine learning model where the model is more likely to mispredict.

-Our work has been published at the International Conference on Foundations in Software Engineering (FSE'21): J. Cito, I. Dillig, S. Kim, V. Murali, S. Chandra, [Explaining Mispredictions of Machine Learning Models using Rule Induction](https://github.com/facebookresearch/mmd/blob/main/paper/FSE21-ML-Misprediction-Preprint.pdf).
+This work has been published at the International Conference on Foundations in Software Engineering (FSE'21): J. Cito, I. Dillig, S. Kim, V. Murali, S. Chandra, [Explaining Mispredictions of Machine Learning Models using Rule Induction](https://github.com/facebookresearch/mmd/blob/main/paper/FSE21-ML-Misprediction-Preprint.pdf).

 ```bibtex
 @inproceedings{explaining_mispredictions:21,